yipalber/Node.js-and-Bubbletea/README.md

 WOMEN:
 Neilrp!

-LAFAYETTE:                                                        MEN:
+LAFAYETTE:
 Ah!
-Uh, get ya right hand man back                        Get your right hand man back!
+Uh, get ya right hand man back (Get your right hand man back!)
-You know you gotta get ya right hand man back      Your right hand man back!
+You know you gotta get ya right hand man back (Your right hand man back!)

-I mean you gotta put                                           Neilrp! some thought into the post                                 Ne— but the sooner the better                                     Ne— To get your right hand man back!
+I mean you gotta put (Neilrp!) some thought into the post (Ne—) but the sooner the better (Ne—)
+To get your right hand man back!

 WOMEN, MEN: